 AlphaLISA® immunoassays are the no-wash alternatives to ELISA immunoassays using the proprietary system developed by PerkinElmer.
 These homogeneous assays are robust, and they are ideal for a minimal hands-on approach.
-The Nickel-coated Alpha donor bead is bound to a His-tagged KRAS(G12C) protein, while the glutathione-coated AlphaLISA® acceptor bead is binds to the GST-tag on a second protein, RBD-cRAF.
-With the presence of an analyte, the beads move close to one another and initiate excitation and emission that is then measured.
+The Nickel-coated Alpha donor bead binds to the His-tagged KRAS(G12C) protein, while the glutathione-coated AlphaLISA® acceptor bead is binds to the GST-tag on RBD-cRAF.
+Glutathione acceptor and Ni chelate donor beads are brought into proximal range by the binding of KRAS(G12C) and RBD-cRAF, enabling the energy transfer from the donor to acceptor beads after laser excitation.